 Get comprehensive cover, which not only gives you the best protection, but can be cheaper than lower levels of cover.
 This guide explains which level you should get.

 Add an experienced driver to your policy.
 Having a safe driver on your insurance could mean lower quotes; find out more about adding drivers to your policy here.

 Just make sure they are named only, as adding them as the main driver when you drive most of the time counts as fraud, and could get you in serious trouble and your claim rejected if you are involved in an accident.

 This guide has more tips on finding the right cover as a new driver.

 When you make a claim you will have to pay an excess, which is how much of the claim you have to pay yourself, so check how much each policy charges when comparing quotes.

-Some insurance companies charge an additional excess for inexperienced drivers, as shown in the table above.
-Make sure that you can afford the excess amount in the event of a claim.
+Some insurance companies impose larger excess for inexperienced drivers, so make sure that you can afford the excess amount in the event of a claim.
 Find out how car insurance excess works?

 New drivers have less experience and are more likely to be involved in accidents and make insurance claims, so car insurers charge them more.

 It is the amount you have to pay towards any claim you make, all insurance policies have an excess but you can choose to pay more upfront – which can reduce your car insurance premiums.
 Find out how car insurance excess works here.